-Staff Analysis: Merritt Island should be required to notify the Commission, in writing, that it has adjusted its books in accordance with the Commission's decision.
-Merritt Island should submit a letter within 90 days of the final order in this docket, confirming that the adjustments to all the applicable NARUC USOA primary accounts have been made to the Utility's books and records.
-In the event the Utility needs additional time to complete the adjustments, notice providing good cause should be filed not less than seven days prior to the deadline.
-Staff should be given administrative authority to grant such an extension for up to 60 days.
+ORDERED that Merritt Island Utility Company, Inc. shall be required to notify this Commission, in writing, that it has adjusted its books in accordance with our decision.
+Merritt Island Utility Company, Inc. shall submit a letter within 90 days of the final order in this docket, confirming that the adjustments to all applicable National Association of Regulatory Commissioners (NARUC) Uniform System of Accounts (USOA) primary accounts have been made to Merritt Island Utility Company, Inc.'s books and records.
+In the event that Merritt Island Utility Company, Inc. needs additional time to complete the adjustments, notice providing good cause shall be filed not less than seven days prior to the deadline.
+Our staff shall be given administrative authority to grant such an extension for up to 60 days.
+(Procedural Agency Action) It is further